GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 they are unable to continue.

-Once we have received word that the vendor is back up and running, simply re-edit the configuration and delete the vendor status.
+Once we have received word that the vendor is back up and running, simply re-edit the configuration and delete the vendor status or maintenance window.

 ## Completely disabling identity verification